epam/AIRUN-LLM-Benchmark/Scenarios/Tasks/JS/multimodal/AngularMeteo_Q1_high_high.md

 </source_code>

 Your task is to perform analysis of the screenshot and codebase.
 The goal of the analysis is to provide the following information:
-1) The height in pixels of the visual element marked with the red arrows in the screenshot.
+1) A description of the visual element marked with the red arrows and explanation how it is rendered (using references to the codebase).
-2) Description of the visual element and explation how it is rendered referencing codebase.
+2) The height in pixels of the visual element marked with the red arrows in the screenshot.

 Ensure that the analysis is included in your response.